KenKundert/nestedtext/doc/examples.rst

 ===============

 Besides being a readable file format, *NestedText* makes a reasonable display format for structured data.
-You can further simplify the output by stripping leading multiline string tags if you so desire.
+This example further simplifies the output by stripping leading multiline string tags.

 .. code-block:: python